takko9ei/igaunpakr/README.md

 ### Disclaimer

 This project was developed solely to analyze a bug within a legally purchased game that uses a specific file format (`.iga`).
 The author has not uploaded any unpacked game files to the internet and deleted all local unpacked files immediately after the analysis was complete.
+The author is too laze to deal with the Pascal environment, so developed this program.

 This project is intended for educational and technical research purposes only, in accordanceance with applicable laws and regulations.